Contrary to popular belief, trusts are not estate planning tools used only by the ultra-wealthy.

 There are many differences between a trust and a will.
 The job of a will is to gather all individual assets and property and dispose of it all.
 The job of a trust is to hold assets, property, possessions, etc. It’s almost like a box you put things into.
 So rather than disposing of all assets (like a will), a trust holds the assets.

 Another difference is that a trust can give contingent gifts.
 A will outlines what assets are given to which Beneficiaries, but cannot set a contingency for these gifts to be given.
-Of course, as mentioned above, these contingencies cannot be in violation of law or public policy.

 How We Can Help

 Baxter Legal Services can help you properly set up a trust to allocate your assets to your beneficiaries, or help you minimize tax liability.
-Call us today for expert advice on creating the type of trust you need to achieve your financial objectives.
+Contact us today for expert advice on creating the type of trust you need to achieve your financial objectives.